Here’s one way to explain the dilemma: Men and women have “discordant expectations in marriage.”

 … their diverging paths are explained in part by discordant expectations in marriages.

 I wonder how many two-career couples (with kids) might be nodding their heads.
-And this is not to lay all the blame here – nor does Ms. Miller or the survey – but to make the point that assumptions about female “choice” to stay at home or work fewer hours are not necessarily a given – in what isn’t so simple a picture.
+I wonder how many marriages begin to fracture as a result.
+And this is not to lay all the blame here — nor does Ms. Miller or the survey — but to make the point that assumptions about female “choice” to stay at home or work fewer hours are not necessarily a given, in what isn’t so simple a picture.

 There is a great deal more of interest in this article, and I recommend it.